 Acceptance and access to the IBDP diploma, courses, and AP courses, will be at the discretion of the High School principal and will be based upon the student’s ability to access and benefit from the challenging international curriculum and programmes offered by the school.

-St. John’s has started on a multi-year plan to implement the Middle Years Programme in Grades 6-10, with projected full-implementation in school year 2019-2020.
-The MYP is inclusive by design and will be open to all students in Grades 6-10.
+St. John’s Middle Years Programme is the curriculum for Grades 6-10.
+The MYP is inclusive by design and is open to all students in Grades 6-10.

 The Primary Years Programme is open to all students at St. Johns from Grades K-5.
 The Programme is inclusive by design; students of all interests and academic abilities can benefit from participation.

-The primary through-school language of instruction at St. John’s is English.
+English is the primary language of instruction throughout the school.
 We will consider those students who are not proficient in English if we believe that, over their projected time at St. John’s, they will be able to develop proficiency in academic English sufficient to enter IB Diploma Programme.
-Normally, Grade 7 is the last year to which an absolute beginner English Learner is admitted to the School.
+Normally, Grade 8 is the last year to which an absolute beginner English Learner is admitted to the School.

 Acceptance to St. John’s is at the discretion of the Principal.